node-pop3/node-pop3/README.md

 ## ERROR

-pop3 will throw new Error with error message from Server.
+pop3 will throw new Error's with an error message from Server.
-Beyound that, Error may own two property attached by pop3.
+Beyond that, Error may have two properties attached by pop3.

 property|comment
 ---|---